 Once you've determined what cut, color, and clarity grade you're looking for in a diamond, it's easy to determine the carat weight of diamond that will fit within your budget.

-When diamonds are mined, large gems are discovered much less frequently than small ones, which makes large diamonds much more valuable.
+When diamonds are mined, large gems are discovered much less frequently than smaller ones, which makes large diamonds much more valuable.
 In fact, diamond prices rise exponentially with carat weight.
 So, a 2-carat diamond of a given quality is always worth more than two 1-carat diamonds of the same quality.

 If your recipient is very active or not used to wearing jewelry, she may find herself bumping or nicking her new ring.
 Consider a smaller size diamond or a setting that protects a larger diamond from getting knocked against doors and counters.